econia-labs/econia/doc/doc-site/docs/integrators/oracles/pyth.md

 The core variable utilized by decentralized derivative exchanges, traditionally perpetual futures, is the oracle index price, which powers the exchange’s funding rate mechanism and liquidation engine.
 Without a reliable and secure oracle provider, innovative on-chain platforms of this nature cannot be built.

-By leveraging Pyth’s price data feeds to build these exchange components, combined with Econia’s hyper-parallelized order book to match and settle trades, developers have the major components they need to build a high performance perpetual derivatives trading platform.
+By leveraging Pyth’s price data feeds to build these exchange components, and combining them with Econia’s hyper-parallelized order book to match and settle trades, developers can build a high performance perpetual derivatives trading platform.

 ## Updating Price Feeds